Models and Information Rates for Wiener Phase Noise Channels: Introduction

 Phase noise arises due to the instability of oscillators \cite{Demir2000} in communication systems such as satellite communication \cite{CasiniDVBS2PN2004}, microwave links \cite{DurisiICC2013} or optical fiber communication \cite{TkachDFB1986}.
 The statistical characterization of the phase noise depends on the application.
 In systems with phase-locked loops (PLL), the residual phase noise follows a Tikhonov distribution \cite{ViterbiPLL1963}.
 In Digital Video Broadcasting DVB-S2, an example of a satellite communication system, the phase noise process is modeled by the sum of the outputs of two infinite-impulse response filters driven by the same white Gaussian noise process \cite{CasiniDVBS2PN2004}.
 In optical fiber communication, the phase noise in laser oscillators is modeled by a Wiener process \cite{TkachDFB1986}.

 A commonly studied \emph{discrete-time} channel model is

 where $\{Y_k\}$ are the output symbols, $\{\Xsymb{k}\}$ are the input symbols, $\{\Theta_k\}$ is the phase noise process and $\{Z_k\}$ is additive white Gaussian noise (AWGN).
 For example, Katz and Shamai \cite{Katz2004} studied the model (\ref{eq:dt-pn-ch}) when $\{\Theta_k\}$ is independent and identically distributed (i.i.d.) according to $p_{\Theta}(\cdot)$, when $\Theta$ is uniformly distributed (called a non-coherent AWGN channel) and when $\Theta$ has a Tikhonov (or von Mises) distribution (called a partially-coherent AWGN channel).
 The i.i.d.
 Tikhonov phase noise models the residual phase error in systems with phase-tracking devices, e.g., phase-locked loops (PLL) and ideal interleavers/deinterleavers.
 Katz and Shamai \cite{Katz2004} characterized some properties of the capacity-achieving distribution.
 Tight lower bounds on the capacities of memoryless non-coherent and partially coherent AWGN channels were computed by solving an optimization problem numerically in \cite{Katz2004} and \cite{Hou2003PCAWGN}, respectively.
 Lapidoth studied in \cite{LapidothPhaseNoise2002} a phase noise channel (\ref{eq:dt-pn-ch}) at high SNR.
 He considered both memoryless phase noise and phase noise with memory.
-He showed that the capacity grows \emph{logarithmically} with the SNR with a pre-log factor 1/2, where the pre-log is due to amplitude modulation only.
-The phase modulation contributes a bounded number of bits only.
+He showed that the capacity grows \emph{logarithmically} with the SNR with a pre-log factor 1/2 if the differential entropy rate of $\{\Theta_k\}$ is finite.
+The pre-log 1/2 is achieved by amplitude modulation only, and the phase modulation contributes only a bounded number of bits.
 Dauwels and Loeliger \cite{Dauwels2008} proposed a particle filtering method to compute information rates for discrete-time continuous-state channels with memory and applied the method to (\ref{eq:dt-pn-ch}) for Wiener phase noise and auto-regressive-moving-average (ARMA) phase noise.
 Barletta, Magarini and Spalvieri \cite{BarlettaLB} computed lower bounds on information rates for (\ref{eq:dt-pn-ch}) with Wiener phase noise by using the auxiliary channel technique proposed in \cite{Arnold2006} and they computed upper bounds in \cite{BarlettaUB}.
 They also developed a lower bound based on Kalman filtering in \cite{Barletta2012KalmanLB}.
 Barbieri and Colavolpe \cite{Barbieri2011} computed lower bounds with an auxiliary channel slightly different from \cite{BarlettaLB}.
-Capacity bounds are developed for a multi-input multi-output (MIMO) extension of the discrete-time model (\ref{eq:dt-pn-ch}) in \cite{DurisiITA2013,DurisiCommTrans2014}.
+Durisi et al. \cite{DurisiITA2013,DurisiCommTrans2014} developed capacity bounds for a multi-input multi-output (MIMO) extension of the discrete-time model (\ref{eq:dt-pn-ch}).